Ukratic/Siganto/README.md

 -- Added option to choose the window function of the STFT : Hann, Hamming, Blackman, Bartlett, Kaiser, Flat Top, Rectangular.<br>
 -- Added dynamic frequency resolution on file load instead of fixed FFT size, improving first look at a signal.<br>
 -- Streamlining of spectrogram options and display.<br>
 -- Testing new feature : Slider for frequency fine-tuning.
-Only on Spectrogram/Constellation group for now, doesn't change frequency for all other graphs.
+Only on Spectrogram/Constellation group for now.

 ### Using the app
 1. Simply clone/download the code in this repository to modify the code as needed for your purposes and run the main file to open the GUI.<br>